pyreadline3/pyreadline3/README.md

 The `pyreadline3` package is based on the stale package `pyreadline` located [here](https://github.com/pyreadline/pyreadline).
-The original `pyreadline` package is a python implementation of GNU `readline` functionality.
+The original `pyreadline` package is a Python implementation of GNU `readline` functionality.
 It is based on the `ctypes` based UNC `readline` package by Gary Bishop.
 It is not complete.